Skip to Content

 Spray an insecticidal soap on the underside of leaves and repeat the spraying if necessary.

-If aphids have infested your plant, the growth stunts, the leaves will curl, wilt or become yellow.
+If aphids have infested your plant, the growth stunts, and the leaves will curl, wilt or become yellow.

 Pinch and prune infected parts of the plant.
 You can get rid of aphids using natural and organic control methods.

 Use a bug blaster to remove the pests from the plant by using a strong stream of water.
-Apply Diatomaceous earth for long term protection from aphids.
+Apply Diatomaceous earth for long-term protection from aphids.

 Scale insects: These insects attach themselves to the branches, leaves even fruits of the host plants.
 The most common host is ornamental shrubs, houseplants, backyard trees, or greenhouse plants.